Please note: We will discuss your preferred role and type of contract during the interview.

 - access to staff discount schemes

-- access to many worker's groups (Disabled Workers' Group, BAME Staff Network, LGBT+ Staff Network, Working Carers' Group)
+- access to many worker's groups (Disabled Workers' Group, BAME Staff Network, LGBTQ+ Staff Network, Working Carers' Group)

 Visit our employee benefits page to see a full list of benefits.